frontendcafe/FEC-coding-interview-prep/README.md

 Locate your solution within the directory that corresponds to the specific site, challenge path and programming language you used for solving the coding exercise.

-Name your files with the challenge name and your github user using camelCase, separating them with a dot.
+Name your files with the challenge name and your GitHub user using camelCase, separating them with a dot.

 E.g.: